When I read a newspaper article, I assume it is true. Why I do this defies logic and reason.

 I get the Baltimore Sun, the Washington Post, the Wall Street Journal and probably 10 different news magazines.
 Everything except for the Post rarely gets more than a passing glance.
 So it is particularly scary that my go-to source is putting out an article like this that is so unbelievably out of extent as to make the entire article more uninformative than informative for readers.
 If you are a layperson trying to understand our civil justice system in Maryland or even what will actually happen in this case, you would be better off not reading this article.
 That is a sad commentary.

 I realize newspapers need to sell papers.
 So I tolerate it when they bury the lead and put it at the bottom of an article like this “This case is capped at $100,000 so after attorneys’ fee, this poor family will get less than $60,000 for the loss of their dead daughter.”
 But we don’t even get that here.

 Maryland used to have a related problem when it came to the amount of money sought in a lawsuit.
-“Woman sues for $100 million because because she fractured her pinky toe” was a common newspaper headline.
+“Woman sues for $100 million because she fractured her pinky toe” was a common newspaper headline.
 These headlines all painted the same picture: greedy plaintiff looking to get something that they don’t deserve through the civil justice system.
-Never mind that woman and often people who are killed by reckless conduct of a doctor are usually capped under $1 million in any recovery they could get under Maryland law.
+Never mind that woman and often people who are killed by the reckless conduct of a doctor are usually capped under $1 million in any recovery they could get under Maryland law.
 Never mind that that amount of money sought in a case might be the most irrelevant part of a victim’s claim.

 Now, Maryland has a new law that puts this mostly in check.
 You no longer ask for an amount other than asking that it be more than $75,000 in serious injury or death cases.
 Why just mostly in check?
 Because too many lawyers do not know the law exists.
-So they keep filing suits for $100 million and newspapers like the Baltimore Sun and the Washington Post will continue to gleefully publish this as it if is any reflection upon the case.
+So they keep filing suits for $100 million and newspapers like the Baltimore Sun and the Washington Post will continue to gleefully publish this as if it any reflection upon the case.